3meters/proxibase/readme.md

 Oauth is NYI

 ## Rest
 The system provides find, insert, update, and remove methods over the base mongodb collections via standard REST apis.

+### GET /schemas
+Returns a single json document will all the schemas

 ### GET /schema/\<collection\>
-Returns the collection's schema
+Returns a single collection's schema

 ### _id fields
 Every document in every collection has a unique, immutable _id field of the form: